Anti-thrombotic Treatment in Children - Guideline for the Use of |

 Reversal of Heparin Therapy

 As in adults, if anticoagulation with heparin needs to be discontinued for clinical reasons, stopping the heparin infusion will usually suffice because of the rapid clearance of heparin.
 However, the half-life of heparin in high concentrations following an overdose is significantly longer than if levels are within the therapeutic range.
 If an immediate effect is required, intravenous protamine sulphate rapidly neutralizes heparin activity by virtue of its positive charge.
 The dose of protamine sulphate required to neutralize heparin is based on the amount of heparin received in the previous 2 hrs (See table 2).
-Protamine sulphate can be administered in a concentration of 10 mg/mL at a rate not to exceed 5 mg/min.
-Patients with known hypersensitivity reactions to fish, and those who have received protamine-containing insulin or previous protamine therapy may be at risk of hypersensitivity reactions to protamine sulphate.

 Low Molecular Weight Heparin (LMWH)